hellbox/srob-migration/content/reviews/the-mourning-pause.md

 name = "The mourning pause"
 title = "The mourning pause"
-dek = "Eileen Myles named Afterglow a \"dog memoir\"; if you're surprised that it's more rich and dark and complicated than that, you haven't read Eileen Myles." facebookauto = "Sophia Shalmiyev reviewed Eileen Myles' Afterglow for us, in a fabulous cascade of images, words, and insight." twitterauto = "Sophia Shalmiyev reviewed Eileen Myles' Afterglow for us, in a fabulous cascade of images, words, and insight." reviews_byline = ["writers/sophia-shalmiyev.md"] reviews_books = ["books/afterglow.md"]
+dek = "Eileen Myles named Afterglow a \"dog memoir\"; if you're surprised that it's more rich and dark and complicated than that, you haven't read Eileen Myles." type = "Review"facebookauto = "Sophia Shalmiyev reviewed Eileen Myles' Afterglow for us, in a fabulous cascade of images, words, and insight." twitterauto = "Sophia Shalmiyev reviewed Eileen Myles' Afterglow for us, in a fabulous cascade of images, words, and insight." reviews_byline = ["writers/sophia-shalmiyev.md"] reviews_books = ["books/afterglow.md"]